JoePassanante/WaveGame2019/README.md

 For eclipse:

-- Unzip the file Wave_Game.zip
+- Download and unzip the project
 - Open Eclipse.
 Press File -> Import -> General -> Exisiting Projects into Workspace -> Next
 - Next to "Select root directory", click "Browse..." and then select the folder that was contained in the downloaded zip file.
 - Click "Finish" at the bottom.